-ED402 Professional Development
+ED403 Professional Development

 This course evaluates the application of leadership skills, professional responsibility, human relationships, and institutional methodology.
 It also emphasizes the correlation of successful classroom management and student behavior.
-(This course must be completed in conjunction with ED401.)
+(Course must be completed in conjunction with ED401)

 DEPARTMENT OF ENGLISH